 InCommon Certificate Service

 - Certificate service legal addendum (pdf) (Review Copy)

 - Find all official documents on the Certificate Service document repository page.

 - eduroam Compliance Statement (pdf) This document, published by the global eduroam operator, GÉANT, outlines the minimum technical and organisational standards for roaming operators (RO) and roaming confederations (RC) in order to provide the global eduroam service.

 - eduroam Acceptable Use Policy (pdf)

 - eduroam Connector Agreement (pdf) (Review Copy)

-- eduroam Support Organization Terms of Service (pdf) Note: These terms of service apply to the eduroam Support Organization program only, not to the entire eduroam service.
+- eduroam Terms of Service (pdf) Note: These Terms only apply to the Support Organization program and the SP-Only program, not to the entire eduroam service.

 Community contributions and software development